-I have to admit, I was quite nervous about Ramadan a few years ago; I kept thinking, ‘how am I going to fast an entire day with three small children?’
+I have to admit, I was quite nervous about Ramadan a few years ago; I kept thinking, ‘how am I going to fast with three young children who constantly need my attention?’
 The more I thought about it, the more I stressed myself out!
 But then, I decided to change things up…

-I made the decision to not attend any Iftar’s, which was a first because every year I either go to the Mosque, or to a family member’s house for Iftar.
+The one thing that I did that made the most impact, was that I made the decision to not attend any Iftar’s- which was a first because every year I either go to the Mosque, or to a family member’s house for Iftar.
 The deciding factor was the timing of Iftar – 10pm.
-Yes, at 10 pm I would rather have the kids in bed while I peacefully open my fast, instead of having my children cry at a family member’s house due to fatigue and being in an unfamiliar environment.
+Yes, at 10 pm I would rather have the kids in bed while I peacefully open my fast, instead of having my children cry at a family member’s house due to fatigue.

-I also decided to open my fast with a date and a simple fruit salad- that’s it.
-I didn’t bother preparing fried foods, and I avoided excessive cooking altogether.
-While I did miss spending time with my family during Ramadan, I did enjoy taking advantage of every minute I could in devoting that time to Allah Subhanahu Wa Ta‘ala.
+I also decided to open my fast with a date and a simple fruit salad followed by a main course; this was much better than frying foods and preparing elaborate meals.
+While I did miss spending time with my relatives during Ramadan, I did enjoy taking advantage of every minute I could in devoting that time to Allah Subhanahu Wa Ta‘ala.

 With all of that said above, here are some of my tips for having a peaceful Ramadan with young children who are too young to know what Ramadan even is:

-2. Keep your children on their regular schedule: make sure they are eating their meals on time and sleeping at their regular bedtime.
-Although, your timetable may change during Ramadan, it is key to maintian your children’s regular schedule, as it’s difficult for children to cope with a sudden change.
+Keep your children on their regular schedule: make sure they are eating their meals on time and sleeping at their regular bedtime.
+Although, your timetable may change during Ramadan, it is key to maintain your children’s regular schedule, as it’s difficult for children to cope with a sudden change.

-4. Take a nap: If possible, take a nap while your children nap- this will give you a little boost of energy to carry on with the rest of your day.
-I’m fortunate enough to have two young children that still nap; my oldest daughter usually reads quietly in her room while the rest of get some much needed sleep for a couple of hours during the day.
+Take it easy – if possible, take a nap while your children nap- this will give you a little boost of energy to carry on with the rest of your day and leave you to be well rested for the night prayers.
+I’m fortunate enough to have two young children that still nap; my oldest daughter usually reads quietly in her room while the rest of get some much needed sleep.

-5. Take it easy!
-During Ramadan, keep the chores to a minimum- do just enough to have a clean house and happy kids.
-Ramadan is not the time to do a thorough clean each day, as you want to use every minute you can for ibadah.
-Moreover, limit your time in the sun; if you want to take your children to the park, limit the time they spend there- afterall, you don’t want to over dehydrate yourself too much!
+Limit your time in the sun- if you are fasting during the summer and want to take your children to the park, limit the time they spend there- after all, you don’t want to over dehydrate yourself too much!
 Finding indoor places for children is a great way for them to have fun and for you to sit in a cool, dry place and watch them burn their energy; some examples of indoor places include libraries and indoor playgrounds.